At York Developmental Social Neuroscience Lab, we are interested to find out how babies develop socially and emotionally.

 WHAT DOES PARTICIPATION INVOLVE?

 The research involves a visit to York Development Social Neuroscience Lab at the University of York.
+This usually lasts about 1 hour.
+The study in itself is usually short, 10-15 minutes.
+The rest of the time is dedicated to allow babies to become familiar with the new environment and to explain you how we proceed.
 A contribution towards transportation costs will be paid.
 An appointment system is in place so that you can decide the best time for you and your baby to take part.
 These arrangements will be made nearer the time.
 Other children or friends and family are very welcome to come along.
 As a token of thanks, your baby will receive a small gift.
 At the end of the session we will give you an explanation of the research findings in more detail.

 WHEN YOU GET HERE